-Mono Channels 1-4
+Mono Channels 1 and 2

-- These are mono channels, and their controls affect either the mono mic input or the mono line-level input. - Channel 1 and 2 each have a hi-z switch, so you can connect guitars directly without the need for a DI box. - 48 Volt Phantom Power can be selected for each mic input. - High pass filters affects both the mic and line inputs. - Gain control adjusts the mic level and line level. - The 3-band EQ has shelving high, shelving low, and peaking mid EQ with adjustable mid frequency.
+- These are mono channels, and their controls affect either the mono mic input or the mono line-level input. - Each channel has a hi-z switch, so you can connect guitars directly without the need for a DI box. - High pass filter affects both the mic and line inputs. - Gain control adjusts the mic level and line level. - The 3-band EQ has shelving high, shelving low, and peaking mid EQ with adjustable mid frequency.